ESG and other topics (MSB312)

-ESG (Environmental, Social and Governance) issues has become central in modern finance.
+ESG (Environmental, Social and Governance) issues have become central in modern finance.
 Sustainability affects corporate operations, either as an opportunity (e.g. green investment) or as a constraint (e.g. carbon pricing).
-It also affect financial capital markets.
-For example, a corporations' cost of capital is driven by the ESG properties of the corporations.
+It also affects financial capital markets.
+For example, a corporation's cost of capital is driven by the ESG properties of the corporations.
 For investors, ESG enters as a separate factor beyond risk and return when making asset allocations.
 To accommodate all these changes, the firms' corporate governance must adjust.

 Facts